abogoyavlensky/automigrate/README.md

 - **declaratively** define db schema as **models** in EDN;
 - create migrations **automatically** based on model changes;
 - **migrate** db schema in forward and backward directions;
+- manage migrations for: tables, indexes, constraints, enum types;
 - view actual SQL or human-readable description for a migration;
 - optionally add a custom SQL migration for specific cases;
-- use with PostgreSQL *[:construction: other databases are planned]*.
+- use with PostgreSQL :construction: *[other databases are planned]*.

 ### Quick overview